-In a world with increasing urbanisation and fast-growing populations challenging the infrastructure and surrounding environments, innovation is key to being able to retain and further improve the quality of life for citizens around the world.
+In a world with increasing urbanisation and fast-growing populations.
+The infrastructure and surrounding environments are being challenged.
+Innovation is key to being able to retain and further improve the quality of life for citizens around the world.

 With the use of digital and telecommunication technologies, the smart city concept aims for a better use of our available resources and for less emissions polluting our environment.

 It comprises smart approaches to urban transport networks, water supply, waste disposal facilities, and to more efficient ways of lighting and heating buildings - and much more.

 Data input is very important when you are controlling a network.
 An AVK pressure reducing control valve (PRV) with an added controller has the ability to receive data from a number of inputs and can operate itself accordingly based on inputs of flow, pressure, network losses, temperature, open/close position, and maintenance requirement period.